newbooks/ML-Resources/README.md

 In this guide, I have curated a selection of resources to assist beginners in getting started with Python-based AI projects.

-## AI Tools for Productivity (Recommended)
+## 1. AI Tools for Productivity (Recommended)
 - **[NotebookLM](https://notebooklm.google/):** Leverage AI to summarize sources like web links, research papers, videos, and audio content.
 It also enables you to ask questions and take notes effectively.
 - **[GitHub](https://github.com/):** Manage your code repositories, utilize AI-powered coding assistance, and showcase your coding expertise for career growth.
 - **[ChatGPT](https://chatgpt.com/):** Get answers to general queries and enhance your search results with AI-driven insights.

-## Setting Up Python Programming Environment
+## 2. Setting Up Python Programming Environment
 A Python programming environment typically consists of the following components:

+### 2.1.
+Linux-like Environment
-- **Linux-like Environment:** A terminal-based setup or tools that emulate a Linux environment for seamless development.
+A terminal-based setup or tools that emulate a Linux environment for seamless development.

+### 2.2.
+Integrated Development Environment (IDE)
-- **Integrated Development Environment (IDE):** Tools like PyCharm, VS Code, or Jupyter Notebook to write, debug, and manage your code efficiently.
+Tools like PyCharm, VS Code, or Jupyter Notebook to write, debug, and manage your code efficiently.

+### 2.3.
+Packages and Modules
-- **Packages and Modules:** Libraries and frameworks such as NumPy, Pandas, and Matplotlib to extend Python's functionality for machine learning and data analysis.
+Libraries and frameworks such as NumPy, Pandas, and Matplotlib to extend Python's functionality for machine learning and data analysis.

-### Windows - WSL (Only applicable to Windows users)
+### 2.4.
+Windows - WSL (Only applicable to Windows users)
 While Linux and macOS come with a built-in Linux-like environment, Windows users need to install the Windows Subsystem for Linux (WSL) to access a Linux terminal.
 You can find the installation guide at [Microsoft Learn - Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 Here is a sample procedure to install WSL with an Ubuntu Linux distribution: